 Civic and ceremonial events: The Council in partnership with a range of organisations including the community and voluntary sector develop and deliver a range of civic and ceremonial activities including the annual Remembrance Sunday Service, Armistice 11th hour ceremony and Civic service.
-There may be additional commemoration activities developed for example World War centenaries, Royal visits, Queen's Jubilee.
+There may be additional commemoration activities developed for example World War centenaries, Royal visits, Jubilees.